County Democrats to hold precinct meetings

+Garfield County’s 2021-22 resolutions can be viewed on the party’s website at GarfieldCountyOKDemocrats.com and will be updated as part of this year’s reorganization process.
+The platform is the general blueprint for priorities and actions of candidates and public officials.

-The Third Congressional District Convention will be held on Saturday, May 6, and the Oklahoma Democratic Party State Convention will happen in Tulsa on Friday and Saturday, June 3-4.
+The 3rd Congressional District convention will be May 6, and the Oklahoma Democratic Party state convention will happen in Tulsa on June 3-4.

 Commented